 But rather than berating the Fed for the terrible nature of all its intervention, we’ll accentuate the positives.

-Blogger ” target=”_blank”>research paper connecting the dots between the retiring baby boomers and stock prices.
+The San Francisco Fed has come out with a research paper connecting the dots between the retiring baby boomers and stock prices.
 The thinking is that the boomers will divest themselves of stocks as they retire and eat into their savings.